 Identifying Anxiety and Treating Anxiety Disorders

 According to the Anxiety and Depression Association of America, anxiety disorders are the most common form of mental illness in the United States.
 Approximately 40 million American adults are affected by anxiety disorders.
-Despite this, only 36.9% of those afflicted receive treatment.
+Despite this, only 36.9% of those afflicted receive treatment for anxiety disorder.

 What Does an Anxiety Disorder Look Like?

-Generalized Anxiety Disorder (GAD) is one of the most widespread forms of anxiety disorders.
+Generalized Anxiety Disorder (GAD) is one of the most widespread forms of anxiety disorder.
 It involves excessive worry about everyday, routine issues.

 Generalized Anxiety Disorder (GAD):

 - Persistent and excessive worry, even about ordinary things

 Panic Disorder is also one of the more common anxiety disorders.
 Panic Disorder is recognizable by the occurrence of panic attacks: episodes in which an individual feels overwhelming fear and can experience breathing difficulties.

 - Feelings of impending doom and loss of control

 Social Anxiety Disorder is among the top three most common forms of anxiety disorders.
 An individual with Social Anxiety Disorder experiences an extreme fear of negative judgement from others.